Jevin754/Adversarial-NMT/hw5/README.md

 =============================================================

 Due: November 17th, 2017

+Change of Deliverable Requirements for HW5

+It is not straight-forward to load the intermediate model and carry out training starting from there.
+To make sure people can have something by the deadline, I'd like to downgrade the deliverable requirements to meet that'll give you full credit:

++ If you have already load the provided model and get reasonable loss on the devset, keep working on that and you'll earn full credit by beating the original baseline
++ If you haven't managed to load the provided model, you may alternatively run experiments on this easy dataset from scratch, which is a grapheme to phoneme task that requires you to "translate" the text form of words into their pronunciation.
+This data will take ~7mins to run one epoch on the GPU with the implementation that I have (yours might be slower, but should still be pretty scalable) and will take ~5 epochs to converge on devset.
+If you beat the baseline for this data you'll earn full credit as well.

+The submitted edition is G2P_hw5.

 Imagine it's 2022 and you are training a German-English neural machine translation (NMT) system.
 Suddenly, a nuclear bomb is detonated in Los Angeles and caused a massive [blackout](https://en.wikipedia.org/wiki/Blade_Runner_Black_Out_2022).
 As a result, all the neural machine translation codebase in the world is destroyed.
 Fortunately, you placed your data and the most recent model dump in [this Google drive folder](https://drive.google.com/drive/folders/1FBynY6BiNeRceMqLlvP9jyF27KFt1xh8?usp=sharing), which is preserved during the blackout.